kabrap/hugo-personal-site/content/about/index.md

 I’m currently interning in the Platform team at [Zylo](https://zylo.com/).

-I will be graduating from Purdue in [May 2024](https://www.tickcounter.com/countdown/4277668/pks-graduation) with a BS in Computer Science and BS in Statistics (Data Science) and a minor in Economics.
+I will graduate from Purdue in [May 2024](https://www.tickcounter.com/countdown/4277668/pks-graduation) with a BS in Computer Science and BS in Statistics (Data Science) and a minor in Economics.

+---
 ### Experience

 > **Aug.
 2023**